EGI-Federation/documentation/content/en/providers/high-throughput-compute/htcondor-ce-accounting/_index.md

 Performance information may be added to each HTCondor StartD.
 There are two separate ways to do so:

-- An _absolute_ spec value can be assigned to the `StartD`, similar to the average spec value on to the CE.
+- An _absolute_ spec value, similar to the average spec value on to the CE.
   HTCondor-CE APEL accounting then weights resource usage by comparing the `StartD` spec value to the average spec value.

   In the `StartD` configuration, define `ApelSpecs` as a new-style classad mapping of spec types and their values; multiple spec types are supported.